Lifelong Generative Modeling: Lifelong Learning Model

 \subsection{Learning Objective}

--0.1in The final learning objective for each of the student models is the maximization of the augmented ELBO discussed in Section \ref{regularizer} and the negative information gain term proposed in Section \ref{information_regularizer}.
+The final learning objective for each of the student models is the maximization of the sequential VAE ELBO (Equation \ref{student_elbo_bayes_eqn}), coupled with generative replay (Equation \ref{xsampling}) and the mutual information regularizer, $I(\hat{\vect{x}}, \bm{z}_c)$, (Equation \ref{mutinfo}):